 What´s said about Korcula: The greenest, most independent and most interesting of Croatia’s 1,000 or so islands, Korcula was a favorite Greek holiday spot over 2,000 years ago.
 Very much a law unto itself – as you might expect from a community that resisted the sieges of centuries – Korcula town is a mini-fortress enclosed with honey-coloured stone walls that contain hidden treasures, from icons to Tiepolos, as well as architectural delights in every narrow, cobbled street.
 The Observer, Sept 2003.
 Read more here🙂

 Don´t pay the Ferryman, sings Chris De Burgh, and I simply love this song, but please do so, because in Croatia you travel best by boat, and there is a lot of taxi boats to take you everywhere.
 At the picture below, we are on our way to the island of Korcula.
-My boy friend, best friend and lover Hans-Jacob is always taking pictures, always! 🙂

-Above is Hans-Jacob and the clever manager Dejan Kapac.
+Above is my ex and the clever manager Dejan Kapac.
 We also felt in love with Nino, the charming butler that is also a very goodhearted man.
 And of course Woody on the picture above together with me.
 Both inspired me so much – the entire staff is unique, so when I’m done with the two books I’m writing now, I will write a new novel titled The Receptionist, or the The Butler, or both, inspired by Woody and Nino:-) You can read my full review on the hotel here.
 And remember, beautiful things can´t compare to beautiful people!

 Lesic Dimitri, our favorite restaurant!
 You might also enjoy Maksimilijan Garden, five minutes walk by the sea from the Old Town, just by the monastery – go in the afternoon and enjoy the sunset, it´s magic:-)